 2. How Long Have They Been In Business

-Have the hosts been in business for 5-10 years at least?
+Have the web hosts been in business for 5-10 years at least?
 Are they new to the industry?
-Reading the reviews on them can tell you a lot about how happy people are with them.
-Have they changed their name or been bought out by another host?
-A lot of hosts are actually owned by EIG.
-These answers should be answered on their “about us” or “FAQ” page.
+Reading web hosting reviews on them can tell you a lot about how happy people are with them.
+Have they changed their name or been bought out by another web hosting company?
+A lot of web hosts are actually owned by EIG.
+The answers to these questions should be answered on the web host’s “about us” or “FAQ” page.

 The company needs to be a trusted web hosting company.
 Your online business heavily relies on it.
 A lot of hassles can be avoided just by doing a little extra research.
-I have talked to hundreds of webmasters that didn’t know GoDaddy and 1and1 (for example) has gotten lots of negative feedback.
+I have talked to hundreds of webmasters that didn’t know GoDaddy and 1and1 (for example) have received lots of negative feedback.

 What is their BBB (Better Business Bureau) rating?
 Do they have a lot of complaints against them?
 For example, Hostgator has an A+ rating, but have 100% complaints on the BBB.
 How do they handle these complaints?
 Are developers and web designers praising their service?
 What is the feedback with them?
 Have you “Googled” their name with the words “review” or “scam” after their name?